 - difficulty sleeping

-In some cases, thyroid nodules develop in people with Hashimoto’s disease.
+In some cases, thyroid nodules develop in people with Hashimoto’s thyroiditis.
 This is an autoimmune thyroid condition that increases the risk of developing an underactive thyroid (hypothyroidism).
 Symptoms of hypothyroidism include:

 - persistent fatigue

 The majority of thyroid nodules are caused by an overgrowth of normal thyroid tissue.
 The cause of this overgrowth is usually unknown, but there is a strong genetic basis.